 Most UK mobile phone networks also allow FaceTime over cellular, so check Settings > Mobile data on both the iPad and iPhone if you wanted to use your data connection to make a call.

-The first step is to ensure that the software on all your iOS and Mac OS X devices are up-to-date.
+The next step is to ensure that the software on all your iOS and Mac OS X devices are up-to-date.

 It is possible that Apple has changed a requirement of the software so that it is necessary to update your device to use the service.
 Check your version of iOS is the latest one by going to Settings > General > Software Update.